Frequently Asked Questions

 Where can I get help with my schedule?

-Absolutely!
 The IS Lab’s four zones can accommodate a variety of group sizes and activities.
 Zone A is suitable for larger group meetings, such as classes and workshops.
 In Zone B, members of the GSE&IS Community have access to computing resources, small group work spaces, and a reading area beside our library stacks.
-Zone C is home to our growing audio-visual transfer stations and a communal table for group work.
+Zone C is in a transitional period and will eventually accommodate more student use computers and other technologies.
 Zone D is the perfect spot for a few people to settle in for a good read at any age; we invite our youngest community members to join us here for readings from our Children’s Book Collection.
-Be sure to book space in the IS Lab at least 24 hours in advance.
-To meet with the IS Lab Director, schedule an appointment during Office Hours.
-For help with course-related research, consult with our IS Lab Staff Monday through Thursday between 9am and 4pm.